-- 1. An earned baccalaureate degree in nursing from a nationally accredited program.
+- An earned baccalaureate degree in nursing from a nationally accredited program.
 Any applicant from a non-accredited program will be considered on an individual basis.
-The MSU Admissions Office must receive an official transcript, including one on which the bachelor's degree is posted, directly from each institution the applicant has attended. - An official score on the GRE/MAT.
-The MSU Admissions Office must receive official admissions test scores directly from the organization which administers the test. - 3.
-An undergraduate background judged by the graduate coordinator to be adequate for success.
+The Office of the Graduate School must receive an official transcript, including one on which the bachelor's degree is posted, directly from each institution the applicant has attended. - An official score on the GRE/MAT.
+The Office of the Graduate School must receive official admissions test scores directly from the organization which administers the test. - An undergraduate background judged by the graduate coordinator to be adequate for success.
 The graduate coordinator may require additional undergraduate credit for unconditional admission to be granted. - a.
-A grade of no less than a "C" in undergraduate nursing course work, or - b.
-A grade of "B" in an undergraduate Clinical Decision Making leveling course. - 4.
-A student who is conditionally admitted must remove the condition by earning grades of "B" or better in each of the first four graduate courses (which total at least 12 SCH) applicable to the student's graduate major (FNP, Nurse Ed., Nurse Adm.).
+A grade of no less than a "C" in undergraduate nursing course work, or - A grade of "B" in an undergraduate Clinical Decision Making leveling course.

+- 4. A student who is conditionally admitted must remove the condition by earning a grade of "B" or better in each of the first four graduate courses (which total at least 12 SCH) applicable to the student's graduate major (FNP, FPMHNP, Nurse Ed., Nurse Adm.).
 These courses must be completed as designated in the degree plan, with no drops or incompletes.
 Courses may not be repeated.
 Exceptions for severe, extenuating circumstances may be granted jointly by the Chair of the Nursing Department and the Dean of the College of Health Sciences and Human Services. - A student who is assessed additional undergraduate leveling work must complete that work at the direction of and to the satisfaction of the graduate coordinator.